deficollective/deficollective.github.io/content/english/pages/treasury-management-policy.md

 ## Transparency & history of this document

 Like all policy documents, this document history is preserved thanks to its publication in markdown format in a GitHub repository.
-You can easily track all changes here .
+You can easily [track all changes here](https://github.com/deficollective/deficollective.github.io/commits/main/content/english/pages/treasury-management-policy.md).